 Since 2010, tourism has been the fastest growing sector in the UK in employment terms, according to Visit Britain.
 Britain is forecast to have a tourism industry worth over £257 billion by 2025, predicting to grow at an annual rate of 3.8% through to 2025.
-This is much faster than other prominent sectors, such as manufacturing, construction and retail.
+This is much faster than other prominent sectors like construction and retail.

 According to the British Hospitality Association, the hospitality industry is the 4th biggest employer in the UK, accounting for 3.2m jobs through direct employment in 2016, and a further 2.8m indirectly.
 The industry generated over £73bn directly to the UK economy, and a further £87bn indirectly.

-Travel and tourism are often showered with praise for encouraging and offering fantastic opportunities for graduates when it comes to career development and progression across a variety of roles.
+The travel and tourism sector is often showered with praise for encouraging and offering fantastic opportunities for graduates when it comes to career development and progression across a variety of roles.
 You could work in head office in marketing, e-commerce, operations, HR, management, finance… the possibilities are endless!

-For more hands-on people, it’s perfectly possible to start off as a concierge and receptionist in a hospitality or leisure institution, or a tour guide or information officer in tourism, and work your way up to a more senior position such as a product director or tourism manager.
+For more hands-on people, it’s perfectly possible to start off as a concierge and receptionist in a hospitality or leisure institution and work your way up to a more senior position such as a product director or tourism manager.
 There are huge opportunities to gain transferable skills and explore your full potential during a varied career.